raylene-gsa/technology-modernization-fund/_pages/documents/funding-guidelines.md

 ---

-This document is intended to provide agencies a framework and guidelines for repaying the Technology Modernization Fund (TMF).
+These instructions are intended to provide agencies a framework and guidelines for repaying the Technology Modernization Fund (TMF).
 Questions regarding Repayment Guidelines should be directed to [ofcio@omb.eop.gov](mailto:ofcio@omb.eop.gov).

 ## Overview: